-1. General
+General

-- a) The category of Officials ("ISU" or "International") able to officiate at the different ISU sanctioned events and related restrictions are described in Rule 121 of the General Regulations. - b) ISU Officials in Synchronized Skating are automatically entitled to serve as International Officials of the same function in the respective discipline. - c) ISU Referees in Synchronized Skating are automatically entitled to serve as ISU or International Judges in the respective discipline. - d) International Referees in Synchronized Skating are automatically entitled to serve as International Judges in the respective discipline(s). - e) Officials must adhere fully to the ISU Code of Ethics. - f) Officials must: - keep themselves fully informed about all matters concerning the performance of their duties in the current General Regulations and Special Regulations and Technical Rules, ISU Communications and Manuals, Handbooks and Booklets and all updates published on the ISU website; - (ii) have a satisfactory standard of eyesight, hearing and general physical condition in order to perform their duties; - (iii) comport themselves with discretion as ISU appointed Officials; - (iv) not show bias for or against any Team on any grounds; - (v) be completely impartial and neutral at all times; - (vi) base their marks and decisions only on the performance and not be influenced by reputation or past performance; - (vii) disregard public applause or disapproval; - (viii) not discuss their marks or decisions and marks or decisions of other Officials during the competition with any person other than the Referee and/or, for members of the Technical Panel only, the other members of the Technical Panel of the part of the discipline in which they are serving; - (ix) not serve as television commentator nor engage in communication with the media, television, or others except through the Referee of the part of the Competition in which they are serving:
+- a) The category of Officials ("ISU" or "International") able to officiate at the different ISU sanctioned events and related restrictions are described in Rule 121 of the General Regulations. - b) ISU Officials in Synchronized Skating are automatically entitled to serve as International Officials of the same function in the respective discipline. - c) ISU Referees in Synchronized Skating are automatically entitled to serve as ISU or International Judges in the respective discipline. - d) International Referees in Synchronized Skating are automatically entitled to serve as International Judges in the respective discipline(s). - e) Officials must adhere fully to the ISU Code of Ethics. - f) Officials must: - keep themselves fully informed about all matters concerning the performance of their duties in the current General Regulations and Special Regulations and Technical Rules, ISU Communications and Manuals, Handbooks and Booklets and all updates published on the ISU website; - (ii) have a satisfactory standard of eyesight, hearing and general physical condition in order to perform their duties; - (iii) comport themselves with discretion as ISU appointed Officials; - (iv) not show bias for or against any Team on any grounds; - (v) be completely impartial and neutral at all times; - (vi) base their marks and decisions only on the performance and not be influenced by reputation or past performance; - (vii) disregard public applause or disapproval; - (viii) not discuss their marks or decisions and marks or decisions of other Officials during the competition with any person other than the Referee and/or, for members of the Technical Panel only, the other members of the Technical Panel of the part of the discipline in which they are serving; - (ix) not serve as television commentator nor engage in communication with the media, television, or others except through the Referee of the part of the Competition in which they are serving;

-- (x) Any form of electronic communication devices such as mobile phones, tablets or smart watches must be switched off while the officials are on the officials' stand. - (xi) not act as a Team Leader (or Assistant) in ISU Synchronized Skating Championships in the same season during which they serve as Referee, Judge, Technical Controller, Technical Specialist or OAC member in ISU Synchronized Skating Championships. - (xii) No official participating in an International Figure Skating event in any capacity may make any negative comment to the public concerning such event. - (xiii) No official participating in an International Figure Skating event in any capacity may make any negative comment to the public concerning such event.
+- (x) Any form of electronic communication devices such as mobile phones, tablets or smart watches must be switched off while the officials are on the officials' stand. - (xi) not act as a Team Leader (or Assistant) in ISU Synchronized Skating Championships in the same season during which they serve as Referee, Judge, Technical Controller, Technical Specialist or OAC member in ISU Synchronized Skating Championships. - (xii) No official participating in an International Figure Skating event in any capacity may make any negative comment to the public concerning such event.

-2. Duties and powers of the Referee
+1. Duties and powers of the Referee